-That Americans had little respect for other cultures is nothing new, and truth be told it's probably in all of us.
-The critiques that this film is overtly racist are a bit farfetched though, then again it's a sign of the times and I wasn't surprised to bump into them.
+The notion that Americans have little respect for other cultures is nothing new, and truth be told it's probably in all of us.
+The critiques that this film is overtly racist are a bit farfetched in my opinion, then again it's a sign of the times, and I wasn't really surprised to bump into them.

-There's also an overdose of silly Japanese stereotypes, then but it probably could've been worse for a Hollywood film.
-On the other hand, this is not so much as comedy but a drama, so the bar should be put a little higher.
+There's also an overdose of silly Japanese stereotypes, then again it probably could've been worse for a Hollywood film.
+On the other hand, this is not so much a comedy as it is a drama, so the bar should've been a little higher.
 Johansson and Murray couldn't save it for me either, this was quite a big disappointment.